-When our new President/CEO, Sara Myers, partnered with our Board of Directors on a three-year strategic planning process to establish an updated vision of the Volunteer Center's future, it included an evaluation of the current programs created to keep the organization at the heart of responding to the community's needs, such as Operation Teddy Bear (addressing educational inequity) and Food For Kids (addressing food insecurity).
+With the arrival of our new President/CEO in 2016, the Board of Directors took on a three-year strategic planning process to establish an updated vision for the Volunteer Center's future.
+The plan included an evaluation of our current programs created to keep the organization at the heart of responding to the community's needs, including Operation Teddy Bear (addressing educational inequity) and Food For Kids (addressing food insecurity).

 - Although they have hundreds of "friends" online, many feel completely isolated and alone.
 On top of that, they have difficulty reading emotions, communicating effectively and empathizing with each other.

 The mental health field is severely understaffed.
 The schools and medical field can't face this crisis alone.
+To offset the shortage in licensed professionals, our community desperately needs more options for informal care and self-care, which is where organizations like ours play a key role.
 Screens are now an everyday part of our lives... but the suffering doesn't have to be.

+These are our children.
+This is our community.
 This is our next big challenge and we need your help.

-PHASE 1: FEBRUARY - APRIL 2018
+PHASE 1: FEBRUARY - APRIL 2018 (COMPLETE)

 We conducted more than 50 interviews and informal discussions with a variety of community members, including mental health experts, representatives from the major area hospitals, educators, law enforcement, nonprofit leaders, faith-based community representatives, parents, affected youth and private philanthropists.